rahulhaque/adn-sms-laravel/README.md

 ## Configuration

 First have a look at the `./config/adn-sms.php` to know about all the options available out of the box.
-Some important ones mentioned below.
+Some important ones are mentioned below.

 **Service Enable/Disable**

-If you happen to disable the service in the configuration file, remember that the response body will always be empty.
-So, it is better to if check the response is empty before accessing any key from it.
-For example, access the response when `$response->body() != ""`
+You can easily turn off the whole service and any API calls from the config file.
+Comes in handy if the APIs are down or ongoing maintenance.
+Remember, if you set `enabled` to `false` in the configuration file, response body will always be empty string `$response->body() = ""`.

 ## Usage

 ### Single SMS

 **Send single SMS to single recipient.**

-To send a single SMS, call the `send()` method after providing `to()` and `message()` info.
-The `send()` method will always return `Illuminate\Http\Client\Response` object to interact further.
-See Laravel's HTTP Client documentation page for more details.

 ``` php
 use RahulHaque\AdnSms\Facades\AdnSms;